Prince Sultan University

 Crisis Management Framework

-Crisis could be defined as “a sudden event or series of events that may seriously threatens the operations of PSU”.
-PSU will act proactively in identifying and managing ‘crisis’ that may have the potential to threaten the PSU community.
-The Crisis Management & Response Management Team (CMRMT) will determine the classification of crisis incident.
-In compliance with PSU and Saudi Ministry Policies/guidelines, the CMRMT will then communicate with PSU communities and take appropriate actions to overcome the crisis that has the potential threat on operations and activities of PSU.
+Crisis could be defined as “a sudden event or series of events that significantly threaten the operations of Prince Sultan University.”
+The University will proactively identify and manage “crises” that may threaten the PSU community.
+The Crisis Management & Response Management Team (CMRMT) will determine the classification of crisis incidents.
+In compliance with PSU policies/guidelines and the Saudi ministries, the team will communicate with PSU communities and take appropriate actions to overcome the crisis that has the potential threat on operations and activities of PSU.

-Following an emergency or crisis, the CMRMT of university will then evaluate the action plans and its impact and incorporate its continuous risk management and crisis management policies.
-Following the crisis and evaluation of response to crisis, PSU, may update other relevant policies and provide regular, tailored training for managing the crisis.
+Following an emergency or crisis, the CMRMT of university will assess the action plans and impacts and embed ongoing risk management and crisis management policies.
+The University may update other related policies and provide regular, tailored training for managing the crisis and evaluating the response afterwards.

 Prince Sultan University Risk Register example is shown in Appendix for GV0004 in the guidelines.

-- Each College-Department / Unit / Centre will be denoted by their respective Acronyms e.g. CBA-ACC means College of Business Administration, Department of Accounting.
+- Each College-Department / Unit / Centre will be denoted by their abbreviations (e.g., CBA-ACC for College of Business Administration – Accounting).
 For Units / Centres: TLC for Teaching and Learning Center;

 - Each Risk statement should have a cause and impact description;